smartSenseSolutions/managed-identity-wallet-ui/README.md

 ### Run keycloak

-1. Enable CORSS in MIW application by adding below code in `SecurityConfig.java`
+1. Enable CORSS in MIW application by adding the below code in `SecurityConfig.java`

 ```
     @Bean